How Long Do Forklifts Last? Average Lifespan Explained

 A forklift’s lifespan should be measured in hours.
 It will also be based on its maintenance and usage.
 For a general rule of thumb, an average forklift should last 8,000 hours, although it can even go as high as 20,000 hours.
 Harsh use and failing to maintain the equipment drag down the potential lifespan substantially.

-How Do You Calculate The Cost Per Hour For Your Forklifts?
+How to Calculate Forklift Operating Cost Per Hour

 To compute the cost per hour for any forklift you own, you need to know several things.
 The first is the overall operation time.
 The second is the annual maintenance expenses.
 However, there are several other considerations to take into account before crunching the numbers.
 The forklift’s hour meter needs to be based on the actual electrical current going to its traction motor.
 Basic key switch hours aren’t a good indicator because it’s no different than listening to a radio in a parked car, because there’s no mileage being accumulated.
 Key switch hours generate a low cost per hour results that simply aren’t genuine.